Don Kojis: Kojis and the expansion draft

-Personal life
+Personal life and death

+Kojis worked as a stockbroker in Milwaukee during the offseasons during his NBA career, and continued working as a stockbroker after retiring in 1975.
 Kojis resided in the San Diego County community of Julian, California and was the director of Whispering Winds Catholic Conference Center for 34 years, serving hundreds of thousands of people over that time.
+Kojis and a friend, Jerry Tisi, had gone with their families to a Protestant summer vacation family camp in 1975, and decided the next year to create the same kind of setting as a Catholic camp, in the San Diego area; keeping it open to people of all Christian denominations.

-He died on November 19, 2021, at the age of 82.
+Kojis died on November 19, 2021, at the age of 82.